-At the time of research Inlog Optimizer did not install any unwanted browser extensions.
-However note that some unwanted applications can be installed together with adware and browser hijackers.
-If you see unwanted ads or get unwanted redirects when browsing the Internet continue with the removal guide below.
+At time of research, Inlog Optimizer did not install any unwanted browser extensions, however, some unwanted applications can be installed together with adware and browser hijackers.
+If you experience unwanted ads or redirects when browsing the Internet, continue with the removal guide below.

 Video showing how to remove potentially unwanted browser add-ons:

 Remove malicious add-ons from Internet Explorer: